mattcroat/joy-of-code/posts/animated-code-blocks-using-shiki/animated-code-blocks-using-shiki.md

 </pre>
 ```

-You can ignore the server-side rendering code because it only serves as a placeholder until the component is ready, and I only included it to match their example.
+The server-side rendering code is unimportant because it only serves as a placeholder until the component is ready, and I only included it for posterity.

-Now you have smoothly animated code blocks in Svelte, but you can use the same principles to make it work in the framework of your choice.
 You can watch the video on YouTube where I do everything from scratch, and spend more time explaining things.

 That's it! 😄